 Ethical Technology, Ethical Design is a group for discussion on ethical practice in design and technology.
 Many of us are designers, developers, managers, and technology professionals who want to see technology used for good.
-Currently, the members skew towards digital design and technology, but this is not limited to the digital domain.

 This can only be successful as a collaboration across many disciplines.
 We invite designers, developers, engineers, product managers, business leaders, and scholars across all fields and industries to join us.